 Prevent discharges from waste disposal containers to the stormwater drainage system or receiving water (e.g., containers with solid bottoms and regular maintenance);

-Contain and securely protect stockpiled waste material from wind and precipitation unless actively being used; and
+Contain and securely protect stockpiled waste material from wind and precipitation unless actively being used; and,

 Secure and contain concrete washout areas and other washout areas that may contain additional pollutants to minimize discharge into the underlying soil and onto surrounding areas.
 Washout areas shall be covered prior to and during a precipitation event.

-3. Dischargers shall implement good housekeeping for vehicle/equipment storage and maintenance, which shall consist of the following:
+II.A.3.
+Dischargers shall implement good housekeeping for vehicle/equipment storage and maintenance, which shall consist of the following:

 Contain fuel, grease, and oil to prevent them from leaking into ground, storm drains, or surface waters;